jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 3. Invite a guest to register on the platform (a referral)
 4. Resend an invitation to a guest
 5. Guest verifies an invitation is still valid
+6. Change the default organization for the current (Authenticated) user
+7. List all memberships of the current (Authenticated) user

 ### Identities